 Phone: (030) 9416 635 and 0176 44 42 40 57

-Since May 4th, the Life Science Learning Lab has again been offering laboratory courses for school classes.
+The Life Science Learning Lab offers laboratory courses for school classes.
 The courses are held in accordance with the current distance regulations and hygiene requirements.
 The maximum group size will be reduced; in some cases classes will be divided between two laboratories.

 Corona Research on the Campus